altermarkive/training/README.md

   Thus, it is assumed here that the function is for internal use only.
 * Next to the up/down directions (+/-) the state of the lift can also be idle (0).

+# Improving the scheduling

+Given that lifts have usually capacity bigger than 1 passenger first improvement would be to allow the lift to opportunistically pick up "hitchhikers" along the way in its direction (up to the capacity of the lift).

+Once there are no more requests in need of serving in the direction the lift is heading and it has no more passengers it will enter idle state.
+This makes sure that the expectation of the passengers w.r.t. the direction is met.

+The lifts will pick a direction only when they are in idle state and the direction will be based on the position of the lift and the perceived need for a pickup in that direction (to maximize the number passengers served).

+# Assumptions

+It will be assumed here that the passengers will only get on the lift only if it goes in the direction of their intended floor.

+It is also assumed that stops (contrary to a physical lift system) take no time and the passengers enter and leave the lift momentarily.